Inception-framework/debugger/README.md

 ### <a name="FAQ_ServerCertificate"></a>Git: server certificate verification failed

 This error message indicates that the verification of the SSL certificate of the remote git server failed.
-For security reasons git refuses to perform the action you requested because there is a risk that the server is not what you think and you are under attack.
+For security reasons git refuses to perform the action you requested because there is a risk that the server is not what you think and you are under, let's say, a man-in-the-middle attack.

 This can be caused by the current date/time of your own computer being out of sync: the certificates verification uses the time.
 Under GNU/Linux use the date command (or the equivalent under other OSes) to check the current date and time of your host and, if you are out of sync, fix the problem.